-The oven has five shelf supports for baking and roasting identified in this illustration as A (bottom), B, C, D and E (top).
+The oven has five shelf supports for baking, roasting and broiling identified in this illustration as A (bottom), B, C, D and E (top).
 It also has a special low shelf position (R) for roasting extra large items, such as a large turkey-the shelf is not designed to slide out at this position.
-Shelf positions for cooking are suggested in the Baking, Broiling and Roasting sections.
+Shelf positions for cooking are suggested in the Baking, Roasting and Broiling sections.